quangdaon/quangdao.com/_posts/2017-03-22-its-pronounced-gif.md

 ---
-title: It's Pronounced Gif!
+title: It's Pronounced "Gif"
-description:
+description: My attempt at tackling one of the most controversal topics in tech.
 tags: [gif, discussion, opinions]
 categories: [Random]
 ---